Written by Paul D. Race for CreekDontRise.com(tm) Please Read: How to Help Us Boost Traditional and Acoustic Music at No Cost to You

 Differences include:

 Fifteen-ChordersThe "entry-level" of both lines is currently a 15-chorder.
-They are fun to play and - frankly - have the same construction and number of strings as the 21-chorders from the same line.So, say, a C chord on a 15-chorder will sound about the same as a C chord on a 21-chorder from the same line.
-You're not sacrificing sound, just the number of chords, when you choose a 15-chorder over a 21-chorder.
+They are fun to play and - frankly - have similar construction and the same number of strings as the 21-chorders from the same line.So, say, a C chord on a 15-chorder will sound about the same as a C chord on a 21-chorder from the same line.
+When you choose a 15-chorder over a 21-chorder, you're not sacrificing sound, just the number of chords, and consequently the number of keys you can play in.

 Frankly, if you're a beginning player, either a Chromaharp or Oscar Schmidt autoharp 15-chorder would give you the same learning and playing experience (though most Chromaharp 15-chorders are more solid than most OS 15-chorders).
 No one offers a significant "upgrade" version of these 15-chorders.
 So if you feel the need for a better instrument, you'll probably be going to a 21-chorder or custom instrument eventually.
 One other point - if you're on a really tight budget, and shopping for used instruments, you'll soon discover that many more 15-chorders have been sold in the past than 21-chorders, so it's usually far easier and cheaper to get a playable used 15-chorder than a good used 21-chorder.
 (There is more about buying used autoharps below).
 21-ChordersBoth Oscar Schmidt and Chromaharp offer 21-chord versions.
 Again both brands offer the same chords in the same arrangement.